Glass-to-Metal Technology Parallax Technology, Inc

 Example of a co2 laser tube with Glued ends

-3. Examples of Chinese made co2 laser tubes with Glued ends.
+3. Examples of made in China co2 laser tubes with Glued ends.

 Made in China co2 laser tubes with Glued end